-2. Highlight the wireless network (SSID) you would like to connect to and click Connect.
+2. Highlight the Wi-Fi name (SSID) you would like to connect to and click Connect.

-3. Enter the same security key or passphrase that is on your router and click Connect.
+3. Enter the same security key or passphrase (Wi-Fi password) that is on your router and click Connect.

 It may take 20-30 seconds to connect to the wireless network.
 If the connection fails, please verify that the security settings are correct.
 The key or passphrase must be exactly the same as on the wireless router.